lmcai/Coalescent_simulation_and_gene_flow_detection/README.md

 Counting triple frequencies is the most time consuming step.
 It can be run in parallel for bootstrap replicates with the python script `triple_frequency_counter.py`.

+## Dissecting the relative importance of gene tree estimation error, ILS, and gene flow

+All of the three above mentioned factors can generate gene tree variations.
+Using a regression model, their relative contribution to the overall gene tree variation can be estimated.